upbound/docs/content/development-extensions/vscode-extensions.md

 ---
 title: "Visual Studio Code Extension"
-description: "Use popular Visual Studio Code extentions to author your Upbound configurations"
+description: "Use popular Visual Studio Code extensions to author your Upbound configurations"
 ---

 Official Upbound providers come with bundled schemas that you can leverage with popular Visual Studio Code extensions to enhance your Upbound development experience when authoring compositions.
 In Visual Studio Code, your Upbound project gets:

 - Inline schema information